ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 # Week 2: Boa, Due [TODO: fill] (Open Collaboration)

-In this assignment you'll implement a compiler for a small language called Anaconda, that has let bindings and binary operators.
+In this assignment you'll implement a compiler for a small language called Boa, that has let bindings and binary operators.
 The key difference between this language and what we implemented in class is that there can be _multiple_ variables defined within a single let.